abinit/abinit/doc/tutorial/eph4zpr.md

 the EPH code is able to filter both $\kk$- and $\qq$-points so that only the relevant states around the band edge(s) are stored in memory.
-Unfortunately, in the case of full self-energy calculations, this filtering algorithm is not possible and each MPI process needs to read and store all the KS wavefunctions in the IBZ in order to compute e-ph matrix elements connecting $\kk$ to $\kq$.
+Unfortunately, in the case of full self-energy calculations, this filtering algorithm is not possible and each MPI process needs to store all the KS wavefunctions in the IBZ in order to compute e-ph matrix elements connecting $\kk$ to $\kq$.
 In other words, the wavefunctions in the IBZ are not MPI-distributed and this leads to a significant increase in the memory requirements, especially for dense meshes and/or large [[nband]].
-Fortunately, the code is able to distribute bands among the MPI processes hence the memory required for the wavefunctions will scale as [[nband]] / **np_band** where **np_band** is the number of MPI processes in the band communicator.
+Fortunately, the code is able to distribute **bands** among the MPI processes in the band communicator hence the memory required for the wavefunctions will scale as [[nband]] / **np_band** where **np_band** is the number of MPI processes in the band communicator.